GRAPHIC: Murder suspect in Nebraska cuts his throat during trial

-WILBUR, Neb.
+WILBER, Neb.
 (KOLN) - A murder trial in Nebraska took an unexpected turn on Monday when a defendant had an outburst in the middle of the courtroom and cut his throat.

 Aubrey Trail is loaded into an ambulance after cutting his throat in court.
 (Source: KOLN)